christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 * When did the phrase "Fake News" arise?
 Explore usage frequency connection to scandals.

-* What are the patterns he uses when he tweets something agressive, defensive, or to to discredit someone?
-Frequency of these patterns.
+* What are the patterns he uses when he tweets something agressive, defensive, or to discredit someone?
+What is the frequency of these patterns?

 ## Datasets